LinkedInLearning/learning-java-swing-2729221/README.md

 # Learning Java Swing
-This is the repository for the LinkedIn Learning course Learning Java Swing .
+This is the repository for the LinkedIn Learning course Learning Java Swing.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions